- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now

 The movement in the market index value is in points.
-Example, the Dow Jones is up by 100 points today, this implies that the value has increased from the previous day closing to current day’s opening and the value of stocks of the index has also increased.
+For example, the Dow Jones is up by 100 points today, and this implies that the value has increased from the previous day closing to the current day’s opening and the value of stocks of the index has also increased.

 With the basic understanding of stock market operations and parameters, beginners can start investing.

 Though there is a dedicated guide on our website on how to trade cryptocurrency, we just wanted to highlight the importance of online trading sources that can help you in managing your crypto better.